Rel4X/MazeProject/README.md

 I have used the "EasyBMP" library by Paul Macklin for the drawing part.

-Only available on linux for now.
+Only available on Windows for now.

-Compile line is :
+Launching line :

-g++ -o maze -I./EasyBMP *.cpp EasyBMP/EasyBMP.cpp

-The size of the maze is to put in the main.cpp.

-IMPORTANT NOTE : Output in image is broken atm.
-The algorithm work but cannot create images bigger thant 12k*12k due to BMP format problems.
+./HandyMaze SIZE_OF_LAB [-ia]

+-ia : Activate de AI solving of the maze plus the drawing of a picture of the maze with the path